 Some Let It Ride games will offer side bets such as 3-Card and 5-Card bonus.
 These are not smart wagers and just drain your bankroll.
 They should be avoided.

-Many online casinos in Australia offer Let It Ride poker and the game is a fun chance of pace from pokies.
+Many online casinos in Australia offer Let It Ride poker and the game is a fun change of pace from pokies.
 Therefore, now you have the knowledge necessary to play and win at Let It Ride poker, why not give it a try!